deathpillow/deathpillow.github.io/_drafts/workplace-diversity.md

 comments:
 share:
 ---
 The lack of diversity in the computational technology industry is no mystery.
-While U.S. companies are required to report employee diversity statistics to the government, in recent years many, if not all, have turned this reporting into an event itself.
-Rather than the dry reporting of equal employment opportunity   (http://www.eeoc.gov/employers/eeo1survey/faq.cfm, note the 100+ employee threshold) [notes: gender, comp tech,]

-Workplace diversity will never change the conversation if the conversation's terms are not changed themselves.
+While U.S. companies are required to report employee diversity statistics to the government, in recent years this reporting has become more promotion than requirement.
+Rather than the dry, bureaucratic reporting of official filing documents, companies like Apple, Amazon, and Google have devoted webpages that explain their efforts to be more inclusive.
+These webpages combine graphical representations of reported statistics, images of an increasingly diverse workforce, and written commitments to continuing these efforts.
+With increasing attention and pressure to employee more women and people of color, it is no surprise tech companies want to highlight what they are doing to meet their critics.
+While these efforts often fall under the banner of full transparency, these diversity reporting webpages might be more cynically read as a form of first-strike publicity&mdash;cut off the the critique before it begins.

 <figure>
     <img src="/images/diversity/Google-2014-diversity-reporting.png">